 01 Jan 2019 Review: The Year of Going (slightly) Bananas

-First off, Artemis Art takes this opportunity to wish one and all Happy New Year 2020, both a new year and a new decade.
+For our 2019 review, first off, Artemis Art takes this opportunity to wish one and all Happy New Year 2020, both a new year and a new decade.
 And just in case you were wondering, by bananas we’re not referring to Maurizio Cattelan’s “Comedian“ that became Art Basel Miami 2019’s hot talking point.
 Although, the installation piece did epitomize how… er, bananas… the high end art market has become.
 But that’s another story for another day.

 What we are talking about is our year that just ended.
 2019 was, in a nutshell, a momentous year for Artemis Art on several counts.
 Apart from continuing with our in-gallery programming, we also took part in a whole lot of art fairs this past year.
 To be exact, 11 art fairs around Asia.